SBiswal02/edgeFleetBallTracking/DESIGN_REPORT.md

 # Cricket Ball Detection & Tracking: Design Report

-## Executive Summary

-This project implements a comprehensive cricket ball detection and tracking system using YOLOv8 object detection models combined with physics-aware interpolation and intelligent post-processing.
-The system is designed to handle the challenging task of tracking a small, fast-moving cricket ball in video sequences with high accuracy and robustness.
+This project implements a cricket ball detection and tracking system using YOLOv8 object detection models combined with physics-aware interpolation and intelligent post-processing.
+The system is designed to handle the challenging task of tracking a small, fast-moving cricket ball in video sequences with high accuracy and robustness given a Cricket videosfrom a single static camera.

----

 ## 1. Project Overview